zonination/emperors/README.md

 Since these sources are from ancient texts, there are a certain number of unknown dates.
 Below are some notes on how `birth`, `death`, `reign.start`, and `reign.end`. were calculated:

+* If the date was BCE, the following actions were performed:
+    * The year was made positive
+    * The year had 1 year subtracted from its absolute value, to make it consistent with [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Years) (e.g. 1AD = 0001, 1BC = 0000, 2BC = 0001, 3BC = 0002, ...).
+    * The "notes" column will state BCE date.
+    * The code in `emperors.R` was modified to invert the sign of that specific value (e.g. 1AD = 0001, 1BC = 0000, 2BC = -001, 3BC = -002, ...) to complete the process of ISO 8601 compatibility.
 * If the *year* of the date was known, but not the *day* or *month*, the start of the year was taken.
 * If the *year and month* of the date was known, but not the *day*, the middle of the month was taken (14 for February, 15 for other months).
 * If *two dates were given*, due to inconsistencies with ancient sources, then: